-NET WORTH: $3 billion
+NET WORTH: $3.1 billion

 SOURCE OF WEALTH: Aspect Development, Inc., Symphony Technology Group

-FUNDING AREAS: Entrepreneurial development, skill development, creating opportunities for the disabled, and innovation in India
+FUNDING AREAS: Entrepreneurial Development, Skill Development, Creating opportunities for the disabled, and Innovation in India

-ENTREPRENEURSHIP: Wadhwani believes that other philanthropists, especially those inside India, need to target larger groups with their largesse and provide larger funding pools, and that the best way for him to create an impact with his giving is to fund promising entrepreneurs.
-To that end, Wadhwani started India's National Entrepreneurship Network (NEN) in 2003.
+ENTREPRENEURSHIP: Wadhwani believes that other philanthropists need to target larger groups with their largesse and provide larger funding pools, and that the best way for him to create an impact with his giving is to fund promising entrepreneurs.
+To that end, Wadhwani started National Entrepreneurship Network (NEN) in 2003.
 NEN has led the way in the creation of a number of mentoring programs at Indian colleges and universities, and it has trained thousands of potential entrepreneurs on basic business principles in that time.
-He has also funded the creation of the Wadhwani Centre for Entrepreneurial Development at the Indian School of Business, which engages in broad-based policy research, and set up chairs at the Center for Strategic & International Studies in Washington, D.C., and the Indian Council for Research and International Economic Relations (ICRIER) in New Delhi, India, to fund the development of a policy framework for that purpose.
+NEN and Global Skills Network launched in East Africa in 2016 with the goal "strengthening the high growth entrepreneurship and skilling ecosystem in East Africa" including in Ethiopia and Uganda.

 In early 2017, meanwhile Wadhwani Foundation’s National Entrepreneurship Network (WF NEN) was launched in Latin America to "strengthen the entrepreneurial ecosystem in the country by supporting Entrepreneurship Education, Startups & SMEs, and enabling access to knowledge, mentor and investor resources."
 The network works in places like Chile and and Colombia.